A writer’s research capabilities are in a golden era right now.

 Just like my friend Mary, I shook my head, “How would the author have learned about things like this?
 Who gave a thought to stamp collecting during WWI?”

-It certainly never occurred to me!
+It never occurred to me!

 With all the research capabilities out there, writers have plenty of new ideas to use

-Research can be done so easily on the Internet–and the veracity can be verified at the same place–writers are living a dream.
+Research can be done so easily on the Internet–and the veracity can be verified at the same place.
+Writers are living a dream.

 Assuming you knew what a Zemstvo was, what did it look like?